 I'm Executive Director of the Open Lunar Foundation.
 Read this post on I got here and why what we do matters, or listen to this Celestial Citizen podcast.

-I work on the design and application of international multi-stakeholder governance models that empower open innovation.
+I am a globally recognized leader specializing on the design and application of international multi-stakeholder governance models that empower open innovation.

 At the UNEP Finance Initiative I project-managed the first global collaboration of financial institutions to undertake research on the materiality of ESG issues to equity pricing (report here).
 This work, along with the Freshfields report on the fiduciary duty of ESG issues, laid the foundations for the Principles for Responsible Investment.
 Along with James Gifford, I ran the PRI process until the first investor meeting.
 I've written about it here.
 Others have written about it here.

 I left UNEP FI to join ICANN, the nonprofit responsible for critical aspects of technical Internet governance.
 While at ICANN I developed and launched the ICANN fellowships program and was a founding member of the ICANN Global Partnerships team.
 I left ICANN to co-found the .eco Internet domain with Trevor Bowden and Anastasia O'Rourke.
 I was Director and CEO of Big Room Inc, the company behind the .eco domain registry, for ten years.

 After exiting from .eco I worked with Foresight - Canada's leading cleantech accelerator - on their ecosystem strategy, including open innovation challenges and cluster development.

 I am now ED at Open Lunar Foundation.
 We convene experts from around the world to identify and support novel approaches to lunar settlement that will enable more resilient lunar futures.